How Project 2025, designed to aid Trump, became a liability instead

 Why We Wrote This

-It’s not uncommon for think tanks to publish ideas for how their preferred candidate could govern.
+It’s not uncommon for think tanks to publish ideas on how their preferred candidate could govern.
 Or to create lists of people a new administration could hire.
 Here’s how Project 2025, and the reaction to it, is different.

 But in the Trump era, nothing is simple.
 And instead of helping former President Trump, Project 2025 – the 922-page blueprint spearheaded by the conservative Heritage Foundation, with input from more than 100 partner organizations – has become a political lightning rod, and a gift to Vice President Kamala Harris.